 Social security taxes (FICA and Medicare) are handled differently for W-2 work than for self-employment work which is what you do as a freelancer.
 If you are on a W-2, half of your Social Security taxes were withheld from your pay and your employer paid the other half.
 If you are self-employed, you pay both sides of your self-employment taxes on Form SE; you will get a deduction for half of these taxes on the front of the 1040.

 Business expenses for wage or W-2 work previously were handled differently than they are for freelance or self-employment work.
 W-2 expenses were put on Form 2106 which was for Business Expenses.
 Up to and including 2017, they are subject to a 2% floor on the Schedule A. This means that before you even think about taking business expenses, you are only able to take the amount over 2% of your adjusted gross income.
-Additionally these expenses go on a Schedule A; other expenses on here are state and local taxes, contributions, and mortgage interest and real estate taxes.
+Additionally, these expenses go on a Schedule A; other expenses on here are state and local taxes, contributions, and mortgage interest and real estate taxes.
 For 2016, you must have more than $6,300 of these expenses if you are single or $12,600 if married filing jointly to make it worthwhile to file Schedule A and not just take the standard deduction.

 Business expenses for you as a freelancer get deducted directly from your income on your Schedule C. In other words, if you make $15,000 and have $5,000 of expenses, your taxable freelance income is $10,000.

 How do you divide expenses between your W-2 income and your freelance income?
 Business expenses are supposed to be for specific business purposes.
 Thus you should know what an expense was for.
 If you had to travel to Seattle for a freelance job, then those expenses should be handled on your Schedule C. If the job was for a W-2, then the expenses are no longer deductible.